fairlearn/fairlearn/docs/user_guide/datasets.rst

 Harrison and Rubenfield (1978)_ developed the dataset to illustrate the issues with using housing market data to measure consumer willingness to pay for clean air.
-The authors use a `hedonic pricing <https://www.investopedia.com/terms/h/hedonicpricing.asp>`_ approach, which assumes that the price of a good or service can be modeled as a function of features both internal and external to the good or service.
+The authors use a hedonic pricing [#9] approach, which assumes that the price of a good or service can be modeled as a function of features both internal and external to the good or service.
-The input to this model was a dataset comprising the `Boston Standard Metropolitan Statistical Area <https://www.census.gov/history/www/programs/geography/metropolitan_areas.html>`_, with the nitric oxides concentration (*NOX*) serving as a proxy for air quality.
+The input to this model was a dataset comprising the Boston Standard Metropolitan Statistical Area [#10]_, with the nitric oxides concentration (*NOX*) serving as a proxy for air quality.

 The paper sought to estimate the median value of owner-occupied homes (now